act65/masters-thesis/proposal/proposal.md

 ## Introduction

 Popular opinion within the deep reinforcment learning community is that transfer learning is synonomous with general artificial intelligence.
 Is this really true?
-Let's explore this idea.
+And if it is, how can we do it?
+Let's explore the claim and some approaches.

 ### What is reinforcement learning (RL)?